Mercedes-Benz Transmission Problems

 You want to start with the most common and least expensive problem.
 That is verifying that the fluid level is not low.
-On a 7 or 8 year old Mercedes-Benz, the transmission fluid level is expected to be low due to seepage or other reasons the fluid level can be low.
-The car will go into limp mode as soon as it detects low level.
-The car doesn’t come with a dipstick to check the transmission level but you can order one online for under $20.
-You will need Dipstick Tool for 722.6 722.9 Mercedes-Benz Transmission for measuring fluid level which you will find on Amazon for under $20.
+On a 7 or 8-year-old Mercedes-Benz, the transmission fluid level is expected to be low due to seepage or other reasons.
+The car will go into limp mode when it detects a low level.
+The car has no dipstick to check the transmission level, but you can order one online for under $20.
+You will need Dipstick Tool for 722.6 722.9 Mercedes-Benz Transmission for measuring fluid level.
 Watch the video below to learn how to check the transmission fluid level on your Mercedes-Benz.

 2. Read and Clear Transmission Control Unit Fault Codes

-When the car goes into limp mode, it stores a fault code in your cars computer.
-Codes related to the transmission are stored in the TCU (Transmission Control Unit), and generic codes such as P0705 are stored in ECU (Engine Control Unit).
-You don’t need to pay anyone to read the codes; you can retrieve them yourself in a couple of minutes with the right OBD II scanner.
+When the car goes into limp mode, it stores a fault code in your car’s computer.
+Specific codes related to the transmission are stored in the TCU (Transmission Control Unit), and generic codes such as P0705 are stored in ECU (Engine Control Unit).
+You don’t need to pay anyone to read the codes; you can retrieve them in a few minutes with a suitable OBD II scanner.
 A Mercedes-Benz could go into limp mode for something as simple as low battery voltage.
-If that is your case replace your battery and use an OBD-2 scanner capable of clearing the fault codes from the transmission control unit.
-More on this latter.
+If that is your case, replace your battery and use an OBD-2 scanner capable of clearing the fault codes from the transmission control unit.
+More on this later.

-In the video below we show you how to use a diagnostic scanner to troubleshoot your transmission, read and clear fault codes.
+The video below shows you how to use a diagnostic scanner to troubleshoot your transmission and read and clear fault codes.

-You may be able to borrow one of this scanners from a friend or even your local auto parts store.
+You may borrow one of these scanners from a friend or a local auto parts store.
 Your other option is to get one from Amazon, but you need to know what works on Mercedes-Benz cars.
-These scanners will cost you about the same as a diagnostic at a repair shop would, except you get to use it over and over again.
-There are two scanners that will read and erase trouble codes from the transmission control units on Mercedes-Benz cars.
+These scanners will cost about the same as a diagnostic at a repair shop, except you get to use them repeatedly.
+Here are two of our favorite scanners that will read and erase trouble codes from the transmission control units on Mercedes-Benz cars.
 Note that these work on 1996 and newer MB cars.
 They may be unable to read TCU codes on a few 1996-1999 models requiring you to use the 38-pin connector.

 Either one of these two scanners would get the job done.
-An advanced diagnostic scanner such as the iCarsoft or the Launch Creader listed here are a must for do-it-yourself Mercedes-Benz repair.
-They are afordable and can access most of the systems on your Mercedes-Benz including Airbag, EPS, ETS, Transmission, Engine, front and rear SAM, SRS, barkes and a lot more.
+An advanced diagnostic scanner such as the YOUCANIC scanner is necessary for do-it-yourself Mercedes-Benz repair.
+They are affordable and can access most of the systems on your Mercedes-Benz, including Airbag, EPS, ETS, Transmission, Engine, front and rear SAM, SRS, brakes, and more.

 3. Replace 13 Pin Connector Adapter Plug O-ring

-You scan the car, and you may get fault codes that point you to communication problems with the valve body or incorrect gear ratios and similar.
-Before you spend hundreds of dollars on a new valve body (will talk more about the valve body in the next step) replace the Mercedes Transmission 13-Pin Connector Adapter Plug + O-rings.
+When you scan the car, you may get fault codes that point to communication problems with the valve body or incorrect gear ratios.
+Before you spend hundreds of dollars on a new valve body (I will talk more about the valve body in the next step), replace the Mercedes Transmission 13-Pin Connector Adapter Plug + O-rings.
 The O-ring plug leaks oil and disrupts the communication between the TCU and the valve body.
 The O-ring is very easy to replace.
-Mechanics who are not familiar with Mercedes-Benz transmission suggest replacing the whole transmissions when the root of the problem in the O-ring plug.
-Replacing the O-ring transmission plug is very easy, anyone can do it if they don’t mind getting dirty.
+Mechanics unfamiliar with Mercedes-Benz transmission suggest replacing the whole transmission when the root of the problem is the O-ring plug.
+Replacing the O-ring transmission plug is very easy; anyone can do it if they don’t mind getting dirty.
 Here are the instructions on how to change the O-ring plug.
-Once you replace the transmission O-ring plug you will need an OBD-II diagnostic scanner to erase the fault codes.
+Once you replace the transmission O-ring plug, you will need an OBD-II diagnostic scanner to erase the fault codes.

-If you are still having issues with the car going into limp mode and the scanner pointed you in the direction of the valve body then you may want to consider replacing it.
+If you still have issues with the car going into limp mode and the scanner points you toward the valve body, you may consider replacing it.
 The valve body is inside the transmission.
 The transmission does not need to be removed.
-Replacing the valve body can per perform with the transmission in place.
+Replacing the valve body can perform with the transmission in place.
 A new valve body at the dealer can cost between $500 and $1000.

 Luckily for you, the transmission does not need to be removed.
-Which means you can do this repair yourself if you are willing to get under the car.
+This means you can do this repair yourself if you are willing to get under the car.
 A new valve body at the dealer can cost between $500 and $1000.
-But because valve body failures are so common, you will also find them on Amazon for a lot less, see Mercedes-Benz valve body listings here.
+But because valve body failures are so common, you will find them on Amazon for a lot less; see Mercedes-Benz valve body listings here.

 5. Failed Transmission

 Very few Mercedes-Benz cars have had complete transmission failure and require transmission replacement.
-We see these transmission fail in rare cases when water enters the transmission via the oil cooling lines or the radiator on cars equipped with Valeo radiators.
-The top part of the radiator on your Mercedes-Benz contains the chamber for the engine coolant/antifreeze while the bottom part contains the chamber for the transmission oil cooling.
-If cracks develop between the two chambers, coolant will mix with transmission oil and it will destroy the transmission.
-This has been a well-documented issue for Mercedes-Benz cars equipped with the Valeo radiators.
+These transmissions fail in rare cases when water enters the transmission via the oil cooling lines or the radiator on cars equipped with Valeo radiators.
+The top of the radiator on your Mercedes-Benz contains the engine coolant/antifreeze chamber, while the bottom contains the chamber for the transmission oil cooling.
+If cracks develop between the two chambers, coolant will mix with transmission oil, destroying the transmission.
+This has been a well-documented issue for Mercedes-Benz cars equipped with Valeo radiators.